NVIDIA/aistore/docs/overview.md

 <img src="images/ais-target-20-block.png" alt="AIS target block diagram" width="400">

 > Terminology: AIS differentiates between **Cloud buckets** and ais buckets - the buckets that do not serve as a cache or tier in front of any 3rd party Cloud storage.
 Cloud-based and ais buckets support the same API.
-All the [supported storage services](storage_svcs.md) equally apply to both kinds of buckets with a few exceptions: as of v2.1, only ais buckets can be renamed and erasure (en)coded.
+All the [supported storage services](storage_svcs.md) equally apply to both kinds of buckets with a few exceptions: as of v2.6, only ais buckets can be renamed.

 > If (and only when) a cloud-based and an ais bucket share the same name and are simultaneously accessible, users can explicitly let AIS know via [the API](bucket.md) which bucket to use.